Table of Contents

 How Often Should You Clean Your CPAP Machine?

-Cleaning your CPAP machine is certainly one of the most important aspects of using it.
+Cleaning your CPAP machine is undoubtedly one of the most critical aspects of using it.
 How often you should clean your CPAP machine depends on the particular equipment.
 There are three parts of a CPAP machine that need to be regularly cleaned.
 They include:

 - CPAP Tubing